Sukjong of Joseon: Factional struggles

-Five years later in 1694, as the Southern faction planned another purge of the Western faction, accusing them of conspiracy to reinstate the deposed Queen, Sukjong began to regret deposing Queen Min and favored Consort Suk of the Choe clan, an ally of the Queen and the Noron faction.
+Five years later in 1694, as the Southern faction planned another purge of the Western faction, accusing them of conspiracy to reinstate the deposed Queen, Sukjong began to regret deposing Queen Min and favored Consort Choe, an ally of the Queen and the Noron faction.
 Angry with the Southern faction's attempt to purge Westerners, Sukjong abruptly turned around to purge Southerners and brought the Western faction back to power.
 The Southern faction would never recover from this blow, also called Gapsul Hwanguk.
 Sukjong demoted Queen Jang to her previous title (Jang Hui-bin) and reinstated Queen Min.
 Consort Jang was eventually executed by poison for cursing the Queen.
 The Soron faction supported Crown Prince Yi Yun, Consort Jang's son, while the Noron faction supported Consort Choe's son, Prince Yeoning (Yi Geum), later to become Yeongjo of Joseon.
 The late Queen Inhyeon and the newly installed Queen Kim (posthumously known as Queen Inwon) were both childless.

 In 1718, Sukjong allowed the crown prince, soon to be Gyeongjong of Joseon, to rule as regent.
-Sukjong died in 1720 supposedly after telling Yi Yi-myoung to name Prince Yeoning as Gyeongjong's heir - in absence of a historiographer or recorder.
+Sukjong died in 1720 supposedly after telling Yi Yi-myoung to name Prince Yeoning as Gyeongjong's heir — in absence of a historiographer or recorder.
 This would lead to yet another purge in which four Noron leaders were executed in 1721, followed by another purge with the executions of eight Noron members in 1722.

 Sukjong's accomplishments include tax reform (大同法), the creation of a new monetary system and currency (Korean mun), and the liberalization of civil service rules promoting the middle class and children of concubines into higher-ranking regional government positions.

-In 1712, Sukjong's government worked with the Qing Dynasty in China to define national borders between the two countries at the Yalu and Tumen Rivers.
+In 1712, Sukjong's government worked with the Qing dynasty in China to define national borders between the two countries at the Yalu and Tumen rivers.
 The Japanese government recognized Ulleung Island as Joseon's territory in 1696 (the South Korean government insists that Liancourt Rocks was also recognized, while the Japanese government disagrees).

 Sukjong's reign also saw agricultural development in remote provinces and increased cultural activity including publishing.
 He died after reigning for 46 years in 1720 at age 60.
-He was buried in Myeongneung in Goyang, Gyeonggi Province, inside the Five Western Royal Graves (서오릉, 西五陵; Seooneung).
+He was buried in Myeongneung in Goyang, Gyeonggi Province, inside the Five Western Royal Tombs (서오릉, 西五陵; Seooneung).